A registered dealer issues a Bill of Supply whenever they supply an exempt good or service.

 Businesses registered to collect GST issue a tax invoice to the customer.
-The Products and Services Tax (GST) rate applied to the products and services sold is included on such an invoice.
-On the other hand, certain GST-registered businesses are not permitted to have any tax on the invoices they send out.
+The invoice includes the GST rate applied to the products and services sold.
+Certain GST-registered businesses, however, exclude any tax on the invoices they issue.

 These sorts of vendors must provide a Bill of Supply.
-A Bill of Supply must be provided when the Goods and Services Tax (GST) does not apply to a transaction or when the GST is not to be recovered from the customers.
+The seller provides a Bill of Supply when GST does not apply to a transaction or when the seller does not recover GST from the customers.

 What is the Bill of Supply?